jaredly/j3/Roadmap.md

 yeahhh. but I can also include a tree-walker dealio as an example if I want?

+OH so fun story, it looks like maybe I'll be able to do it after all? like ... so I have this "prelude" that allows me to define `evaluate`.
+And then my `compile(ast)` just looks like `ast => "evaluate(${JSON.stringify(ast)})`. pretty slick.

+SO I will also need to pass in an `$env` vlb when evaluating, because I won't be taking globals off of the normal js scope.

+Q: so ... prelude. ... can it just be a raw string?
+If so, how would I know what values it has? and then ... how would I turn it into a ... "file"?

+`compile_stmt` .. probably wants to .. have more control?
+like, right now fnsEvaluator is doing a bunch like adding `return {a, b, c}` to it. wellllll but not having the return is helpful when we `toFile` it...

+hrmhrmhrm. what if I have like `compile2` and `compileStmt2` that rely on a passed-in $env instead of ... js scope?

 # js in your jerd

 - [x] find an editor (CodeJar)